ooyala/miyamoto/README.md

 If you're going to go masterless for both your macs and your servers, I recommend that you use different directory trees in S3.
 I use

-bucket/ubuntu/binaries
-bucket/ubuntu/manifests
-bucket/ubuntu/status
+bucket/ubuntu/binaries, bucket/ubuntu/manifests, and bucket/ubuntu/status

 for my servers, and

-bucket/osx/binaries
-bucket/osx/manifests
-bucket/osx/status
+bucket/osx/binaries, bucket/osx/manifests, and bucket/osx/status

 for my OS X machines.